 - The class, Form or Subject teacher are required to complete a 'Concerns Form.'
-The relevant Head of Additional Learning Provision will arrange to observe and collate information, when a pupil is experiencing learning, behaviour, physical, or speech and language difficulties. - The Head of Additional Learning Provision will communicate about the pupil with relevant members of staff and will look at their progress and attainment.
-A picture of evidence is put together, regarding the strengths and weaknesses of the pupil. - Education, Health and Care Plans (EHCP) If a pupil fails to make adequate progress and has demonstrated a significant cause for concern, the school and/or a parent/carer may decide to request that the LA undertakes a statutory assessment.
-This may lead to the pupil being provided with an EHCP.
-The Head of Additional Learning Provision (SENDCO) is responsible, daily, for providing support, mentoring, arranging and carrying out Annual Reviews for pupils with an EHCP.
-In addition, allocating pupils with Education, Health and Care Plans a specified amount of support.
-The process of target setting, monitoring, and reviewing remains the responsibility of all teaching staff.
-Learning Support Assistants are fully involved where applicable. - If support is considered necessary, a meeting with the parents is arranged to discuss concerns raised and possible further assessment or screening are recommended.
-(The Head of Additional Learning Provision may recommend consultations with other stakeholders to receive more specialised expertise and recommendations.)

-- The Head of Additional Learning Provision meets with relevant staff to discuss the level of learning support appropriate, and following consultation with the parents, the individual SEND provision is put in place.
+The relevant Head of Learning Support will arrange to observe and collate information, when a pupil is experiencing learning, behaviour, physical, or speech and language difficulties. - The Head of Learning Support will communicate about the pupil with relevant members of staff and will look at their progress and attainment.
+A picture of evidence is put together, regarding the strengths and weaknesses of the pupil. - If support is considered necessary, a meeting with the parents is arranged to discuss concerns raised and possible further assessment or screening are recommended.
+(The Head of Learning Support may recommend consultations with other stakeholders to receive more specialised expertise and recommendations.) - The Head of Learning Support meets with relevant staff to discuss the level of learning support appropriate, and following consultation with the parents, the individual SEND provision is put in place.
 A Pupil Profile/Individual Education Plan is circulated to the relevant teaching staff and stored on the School Management System. - Class, and subject teachers, along with classroom assistants are made aware of the ways they can support the pupil.
 Pupils may also receive one-to-one or small group support from the Learning Support Department. - The school keeps a SEND register on the School Management System.
-This provides details of all SEND pupils who have SEN support, are being monitored, and/or have access arrangements in place. - The Head of Additional Learning Provision regularly reviews the progress of all SEND pupils with Class and Form teachers on a half termly basis. - Twice a year (more frequently if necessary) the Head of Additional Learning Provision will review and revise the Pupil Profiles or the Individual Education Plans.
+This provides details of all SEND pupils who have SEN support, are being monitored, and/or have access arrangements in place. - The Head of Learning Support regularly reviews the progress of all SEND pupils with Class and Form teachers on a half termly basis.

+• Twice a year (more frequently if necessary) the Head of Learning Support will review and revise the Pupil Profiles or the Individual Education Plans.
 Teachers (and, where appropriate, pupils) contribute to this process.